‘Dune’ ditches 2020, while AMC commits to staying open

 Business has been so shaky that on Monday Cineworld Group Plc said it would temporarily close its 536 Regal cinema locations in the U.S. and 127 Cineworld and Picturehouse venues in the U.K. on Thursday.
 And last week leading groups representing movie theaters, movie studios and directors issued a dire plea to Congress for financial help for cinemas.
 They said nearly 70% of small and mid-size theaters could face bankruptcy or closure without assistance.

-AMC CEO Adam Aron said in a statement that the company’s agreement with Universal Studios to shorten the theatrical window, “puts AMC in a position where we can open our theatres when others may feel the need to close.”
+AMC CEO Adam Aron said in a statement that the company’s agreement with Universal Pictures to shorten the theatrical window, “puts AMC in a position where we can open our theatres when others may feel the need to close.”

 AMC, Aron said, will share in home video on demand revenues with Universal.